Department of Agriculture

 - Prevented Planting for Irrigated Acreage

-You should base your decision whether or not to plant on agronomically sound and well-documented drought management practices.
+You should base your decision whether to plant using agronomically sound and well-documented drought management practices.
 You may choose to:

-- Plant and report the acreage without adequate water as non-irrigated, if a non-irrigated practice is available for the crop in your county;
+- Plant and report the acreage without adequate water as non-irrigated, if a non-irrigated practice is available for the crop in your county and do not claim prevented planting on the irrigated and non-irrigated acreage;

-- Plant and report the acreage as uninsurable if a non-irrigated practice is not available for the crop in the county.
+- Plant and report the acreage as uninsurable if a non-irrigated practice is not available for the crop in the county; or

 For irrigated acreage, good documentation is key to receiving prevented planting payments.
-Because prevented planting claims can depend on the amount of adequate irrigation water expected for the crop year, if you have irrigated acreage you should keep all documentation regarding how much water you will receive for the crop year and any justifications provided for reductions in the allocation.
-You should work with your insurance company to determine what documentation is needed for your specific prevented planting claim.
+Because prevented planting claims can depend on whether there is adequate irrigation water expected for the crop year, if you have irrigated acreage you should keep all documentation regarding how much water you will receive for the crop year and any justifications provided for reductions in the allocation.
+You should work with your insurance agent to determine what documentation is needed for your specific prevented planting claim.
 Documentation may also be available from local water authorities including:

 To be eligible for prevented planting on non-irrigated acreage, you must be able to verify a prolonged period of drought.
 Sources that record and study weather conditions include the National Weather Service’s local weather reporting stations.